feschmidt/thesis/README.md

 ## Instructions

-To compile: run `bash compile.sh`.
+To compile: run `make` (see the file `makefile`).
 This compiles the file using `pdflatex`.
 I suppose `xelatex` produces nicer fonts, but it seems to mess a bit with the colors of the title pages.
 TODO: Investigate this.

 ### Layout